dscornaienchi/professional-portfolio/README.md

 * Interactive Applications: Excitingly, you can click on any application image to directly explore the deployed version of that application.
 This hands-on experience allows you to interact and understand my work better.
 * Responsive Design: I've designed my portfolio with responsiveness in mind.
 No matter the device or screen size you're using, the layout will adapt to ensure you have a pleasant journey exploring my work.

-WHEN I resize the page or view the site on various screens and devices.
-THEN I am presented with a responsive layout that adapts to my viewport

 ## Usage

 The website can be found at the URL here: